Negotiating Diversity in Expanded European Public Spaces (PLURISPACE)

-PLURISPACE is a HERA-funded project that brings together four university partners from France, the UK, Spain and Norway.
+PLURISPACE is a project that brings together four university partners from France, the UK, Spain and Norway.
+It aims to provide new insights into the relationship between citizens’ engagement and multilevel European public spaces.

 About the project